CyRamos/PIoC/README.md

 - 📤 **Import/Export** - Bulk operations
 - 🔒 **Security** - Authentication & validation

+## 🗃️ Database

+PIoC uses **SQLite** as its default database engine for simplicity and portability:

+- **Database Type**: SQLite (file-based, serverless)
+- **Location**: `cti_database.db` (auto-created on first run)
+- **Schema**: Automatically initialized with tables for indicators, health checks, audit logs, and tags
+- **Fresh Install**: Each fresh clone gets a clean database - no existing data is included
+- **Migration**: Database schema is created automatically during first setup

+The application will create a new, empty database file on first run, ensuring each installation starts with a clean slate.

 ## 📄 License

 See [LICENSE](LICENSE) for details.